danilojpferreira/json-crypto/README.md

 import { encrypt, decrypt, decryptKey } from "@danilo_pereira/json-crypto";
 ```

-In the latter case, you should not call `json-crypto` methods like `json-crypto.encrypt(...)` but use the method directly like `encrypt(...)`
+In the latter case, you should not call `json-crypto` methods like `jsonCrypto.encrypt(...)` but use the method directly like `encrypt(...)`

 ## Encrypt

-To encrypt a JSON or Simple JavaScript Object you should call `json-crypto.encrypt(json, encriptedKeys, secret, secret_2)`.
+To encrypt a JSON or Simple JavaScript Object you should call `jsonCrypto.encrypt(json, encriptedKeys, secret, secret_2)`.

 ### Arguments: